Bubobubobubobubo/sardine/docs/tutorial.md

 # 4
 ```

-This is an incredibly useful feature to keep track of state between each call of your function. **Swimming functions** are helpful tools that can be used to produce very musical results!
+This is an incredibly useful feature to keep track of state between each call of your function. **Swimming functions** and its handling of arguments is the most basic thing you have to learn in order to use **Sardine** proficiently.
+This is the base to improvise music with variations, nuance and some varying amount of repetition and variety.
 Temporal recursion makes it very easy to manually code LFOs, musical sequences, randomisation, etc...
-Some functions will soon be added to make some of these less verbose for the end-user.
-For now, you are (almost) on your own!

 **Swimming functions** are great but they have one **BIG** difference compared to a classic temporal recursion: they are *temporal* recursive.
 They must be given a `delay` argument.
-The `delay` argument is actually `d` (short is better).
+The `delay` argument is actually `d` (shorter is better).
 If you don't provide it, Sardine will assume that your function uses `d=1`.
+If you forget it on one side while using it on the other side, **Sardine** will jump up to your neck and try to kill you.

 ### Making sound / sending information